blocknetdx/api-docs/source/includes/_core.md

 connections            | int     | The number of peers your client has. warnings               | string  | Any network of blockchain workings.

-\* Only select information from the response is listed.
+\* Only a limited portion of the response is described